 Aquaduck tours are one of the perfect Gold Coast tourist activities for the whole family.
 On this tour you will experience the Gold Coast on both land and water and pass by a range of Surfer Paradise tourist attractions.
 Tours last an hour and during that time you will be able to see gorgeous views of the Gold Coast from every possible angle.

 You begin by driving through the streets of Surfers Paradise and then drive to the beautiful beaches of the Gold Coast, passing Gold Coast tourist places such as Versace and Marina Mirage Resorts.
 Then the Aquaduck will ‘duck dive’ onto the Broadwater where you will be able to take in the beautiful sights of the Gold Coast from the waterways.

-iFly Indoor Skydiving offer one of the awesome Gold Coast adventure activities where you can experience the thrills of skydiving without having to actually do the terrifying jump!
-You will basically get to experience what it feels like jumping 14,000 feet free fall only you are in the safety of a glass wind tunnel with experienced and talented flight instructors.
+iFly Indoor Skydiving offers one of the awesome Gold Coast adventure activities where you can experience the thrills of skydiving without having to actually do the terrifying jump!
+You will basically get to experience what it feels like jumping 14,000 feet free fall only, you are in the safety of a glass wind tunnel with experienced and talented flight instructors.

 This is the perfect activity for beginners or people who have always wanted to sky dive but haven’t managed to work up the courage to jump out of a plane yet!
 Anyone over the age of 3 years old can fly.